hyeonjijung1/Past_Project/README.md

 # 🎹 Project 1: Verilog Piano Tiles Game 🎵

-An interactive hardware-based game designed using Verilog, featuring audio, a VGA display, and user-friendly controls.
+An interactive hardware-based game designed using Verilog, where all components—from audio generation and keyboard interface to VGA display and game logic—are fully coded in Verilog.

 <img src="https://github.com/hyeonjijung1/Past_Project/blob/main/IMG_9424%202.jpg" alt="Project Image" width="500">
   *Figure 1.
 Picture of the final project in use.*